razyousuf/collaborative-peer-review-system/README.md

    ![Users Management](images/12_admin.jpg "Users Management")
 3. **Create a Review Group:** Set up a group for your class or research team.
   ![Group Management](images/14_admin.png "Reviewrs Group Management")
-5. **Submit Your Paper:** Upload your research paper or for review.
+5. **Submit Your Paper:** Upload your research paper or thesis for review.
   ![Paper Management](images/21_author.png "Paper Management")
-7. **Share Your Paper:** Share the paper with your group, or specific reviewer
+7. **Share Your Paper:** Share the paper with your group or a specific reviewer(s)
   ![Share Paper](images/22_author.png "Share Paper")
 9. **Review Peers:** Engage in peer review using the provided rubrics.
   ![Review Paper](images/32_review.jpg "Review Paper")
-11. **Receive Feedback:** View and respond to feedback from your peers.
+11. **Receive Feedback:** View- or respond to feedbacks received from your peers.
   ![Receive Feedback](images/23_author.png "receive Feedback")

 ### Contributing